Magnitude-Surveys/gpg/content/DC_resistivity/DC_surveys.md

 It is tempting to compare the earth to a resistor in an electric circuit (`resistance`, `resistivity`).
 However, it is important to recognize the difference between resistance and resistivity.
-If we apply Ohm's law, *R* = *V*/*I* we will have a resistance, which is in units of Ohms.
+If we apply Ohm's law,
+$`R=V/I`$ we will have a resistance, which is in units of Ohms.
 This is *not* the ground's resistivity, which has units of Ohm-m.
 We do not want the resistance of this circuit, we want a measure of the ground's resistivity.

 <figure class="align-center">